freeman0508/jlogger/README.md

 # jlogger
     Jack's logger.
 I am a software engineer from China.
 You know so many Chinese company requir every employee get a English name.
 My English name is Jack a quite common name in English universe.
 So I named this little toy project jlogger.
 It's easy to know it's a logger library with c++.

-The first version contains features listed below:
+The version 1.0 contains features listed below:
     1. Support iostream syntax like: cout << "message ........" << endl;
     2. Support singlton mode.
 You could use same logger instance in your one process.
     3. thread-safe